Nilesh424/Nilesh424.github.io/_posts/2025-05-05-Windows_CPP_Programming.md

 typedef VOID(WINAPI* FuncRtlZeroMemory)(PVOID Destination, SIZE_T Length);
 {%endhighlight%}

 The typedefs exist as we are not relying on anything that the header files provide for function signatures.
-This is just keyword that creates an alias for another data type.
+This is just a keyword that creates an alias for another data type.
-We do this so that the we can supply correct params when calling the function, the complier helps, and quite importantly, so that I dont pull my hair out and mainatain some code readablity.
+We do this so that we can supply correct params when calling the function, the compiler helps, and quite importantly, so that I don't pull my hair out and maintain some code readability.

 Now for the helper functions

 {%highlight cpp%}
 size_t get_len(CONST WCHAR* str) {